 I plan to live in the Forest of Dean and keep pygmy goats, chickens, cats, and maybe 2 dogs.
-I will bake bread, grow vegetables and drive a Nissan Figaro.
+I will bake bread, grow vegetables, become a detectorist, and drive a Nissan Figaro.
 At the moment, I live in Cardiff with my cycling crazy partner and two mad as monkeys cats.
-Our home is full of weird and wonderful objects which I'm addicted to buying.
+Our home is full of weird and wonderful objects which I’m addicted to buying.

 I love snow, walks in the country/forest, car boot sales, flea markets, museums, art galleries, playing with cats and painting.
 I collect skulls, freaky vintage toys, doll heads, Mexican Retablos, sleazy pulp novels and battered old portraits of strangers.

-My ultimate dream (should I win the lottery, or a billionaire donates the funds) is to buy and restore a crumbling historic building on the English Heritage at risk register (Extwistle Hall in my home town Burnley perhaps).
+My ultimate dream (should I win the lottery, or a billionaire donates the funds!) is to buy and restore a crumbling historic building on the English Heritage at risk register (Extwistle Hall in my home town Burnley).
 This project would also entail attempting to live off grid, incorporating as many renewable energy systems as possible.
 I would spend my days with a metal detector in the land surrounding it.

 N.B.
-Should any billionaires wish to contact me so I can realise this dream, please don't hesitate to message through my contacts page.
+Should any billionaires wish to contact me so I can realise this dream, please don’t hesitate to message through my contact page.